SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 Learn more about seed list best practices [here](https://support.emailanalyst.com/en/articles/2440819-how-to-deploy-intelliseed-and-seed-lists).

 The seed list is updated periodically, as we regularly expand our panel coverage as well as swap out stale seed addresses.
 We’ll send you an email when an updated seed list is available.
 An old seed list will still work, but using the most current version will give you the best insight into your deliverability.
+The email notifications will go to all active users on the account, including subaccount reporting users [who have access to deliverability metrics](#enabling-access).
+A user may unsubscribe at any time to stop receiving these notifications.

 ### Getting Started with Panel Data